 The duration of each ordinary session may not exceed two months.

-The National Assembly shall, furthermore, meet in extraordinary session to consider a specific agenda if
+The National Assembly shall, furthermore, meet in extraordinary session to consider a specific agenda if -

-- half plus one of its members, at least, addresses a written request to the President; - or on the initiative of the President of the Republic.
+- half plus one of its members, at least, address a written request to the President;

+- or on the initiative of the President of the Republic upon proposal by the Prime Minister.